RyannKim327/Front-end-Editor/tutorial.md

 | string | String (hex) | A hexadecimal format color code for string, digits. |
 | comment | String (hex) | A hexadecimal format color code for comments. |

+The colors are all in RGB format.
+(Red, Green, Blue)

 Here is the sample JSON Configuration, to make it clear.
 ```JSON
 {